afnanenayet/oars/docs/readme.md

 This project only relies on the [ndarray](https://github.com/rust-ndarray/ndarray) crate.
 There are several optimizations that can be applied to the crate for compilation, such as `BLAS` acceleration.
+You can optionally enable `serde` support for the orthogonal array structs with `features = ["serialization"]`.

 This crate was made for the stable compiler, so building is as simple as